-With $4 million in funding, Kin wants to change how homeowners gets insured
+With $4 million in funding, Kin wants to change how homeowners get insured

 “Usually it will take around an hour of form filling to get your application submitted… Depending on the situation, it can be another 6-10 communications to get the whole process done,” Harper said.
 “For us it’s just three clicks.”

 Users simply enter their home address, at which point Kin pulls in data from outside sources and assesses the property.
 In the second step, the company offers up a few suggested coverage recommendations.
-Once a homeowner chooses the policy she wants, the next page up is payment.
+Once a homeowner chooses the policy they want, the next page up is payment.

-While the Kin Insurance team is based in the Chicago area, the first market it will be available at is Florida.
+While the Kin Insurance team is based in the Chicago area, the first market it will be available to is Florida.
 Harper explains that the company will focus initially on places like Florida, North Carolina or Oklahoma, where hurricanes, tornadoes and other potential natural disasters allow it to apply data and risk models to differentiate itself.

-Finally, to help get Kin off the ground, the team has raised $4.0 million investors that include Commerce Ventures, Omidyar Network, 500 Startups, Chicago Ventures and Portag3 Ventures, as angels from tech and finance companies like Avant, Square, Capital One, LinkedIn and Facebook.
+Finally, to help get Kin off the ground, the team has raised $4.0 million from investors that include Commerce Ventures, Omidyar Network, 500 Startups, Chicago Ventures and Portag3 Ventures, as well as angels from tech and finance companies like Avant, Square, Capital One, LinkedIn and Facebook.

 And now, with funding in place and its first market launched, Kin is ready to help change the way homeowners buy insurance.